vuejs/docs/src/guide/typescript/composition-api.md

 year.value = 2020 // ok!
 ```

-If you specify a generic type argument but omit the initial value, the resulting type will be a union type that includes `undefined`:
+If you specify a type argument but omit the initial value, the resulting type will be a union type that includes `undefined`:

 ```ts
 // inferred type: Ref<number | undefined>